Distance Counseling in Georgia

 3. Can I have sessions with you via video or phone?

 That depends.
 Video and phone counseling is different than being in the same room with your therapist.
 Because of these differences, I will ask to verify your identity, and have a plan in place for those times when you are feeling very depressed.
-There are times, when after my assessment for fit, I may feel it is safer for you to seek counseling in person instead.
+There are times, when after assessment, I may feel it is safer for you to seek counseling in person instead.
 It’s also helpful that you have a basic understanding of the internet or apps on your phone as well.

 4. Can I use my Insurance for Distance Counseling?

 That depends on your individual plan.
 Some plans cover distance counseling via phone or video.
 To know if you are covered through insurance with your plan, I will need to verify your benefits, which I will be happy to do after you send me a copy of your insurance card.
+If video sessions are covered, I can bill out of network for them.

 If you have any more additional questions, or would like a to schedule a phone or video consultation to see if distance counseling is a good fit for you, contact me here.